 Experimental Procedure

-Per dataset, four models are evaluated on classification accuracy: a model trained on clean data, a model adversarially trained using adversarial examples generated with the FGSM adversarial perturbation technique, a model adversarially trained using adversarial examples generated with the PGD adversarial perturbation technique, and a “student” model trained on the knowledge distilled from a “teacher” model (which, in this case, is a model trained on clean data with the only difference from the training of the unmodified classifier being that both the “student” and “teacher” models also have a temperature parameter of 20).
+, four models Per dataset are evaluated on classification accuracy: a model trained on clean data, a model adversarially trained using adversarial examples generated with the FGSM adversarial perturbation technique, a model adversarially trained using adversarial examples generated with the PGD adversarial perturbation technique, and a “student” model trained on the knowledge distilled from a “teacher” model (which, in this case, is a model trained on clean data with the only difference from the training of the unmodified classifier being that both the “student” and “teacher” models also have a temperature parameter of 20).
 Note that the model trained on clean data is evaluated on classification accuracy for both unmodified test data as well as denoised test data outputted by each of two autoencoders trained for adversarial noise reduction, one trained on FGSM-perturbed adversarial examples and the other trained on PGD-perturbed adversarial examples.
 It must also be noted that this study did not utilize optimal hyperparameters for training, and instead relied on a general model architecture with all possible parameters shared between models, so it is likely that the robustness of each method can be increased further.

-Three iterations of the experiment are conducted, one per dataset in order to evaluate classifier robustness in image classification for that dataset.
+Three iterations of the experiment are conducted, one per dataset, in order to evaluate classifier robustness in image classification for that dataset.
 Each iteration of the experiment involves the evaluation of the “efficacy” of the model at image classification, measured via the classification accuracy of the model on predetermined test datasets of clean data, FGSM-perturbed adversarial examples, and PGD-perturbed adversarial examples.
 The procedures for each of the three parts of the experiment are as follows:

 Part 1: Clean Data